WebDevStudios/wds-block-based-theme/README.md

 }
 add_action( 'after_setup_theme', 'yourtheme_setup_theme_supported_features' );
 ```
-This would be helpful if you needed to set your client's colors as defaults for branding purposes:
+This would be helpful if you needed to set your client's branding colors as defaults in the Block Editor:

 ![screenshot](https://dl.dropbox.com/s/qyucddgsub2skn4/Screen%20Shot%202020-08-19%20at%208.06.49%20AM.png?dl=0)